RTLucassen/spitz_classification/README.md

 ***"Artificial Intelligence-Based Classification of Spitz Tumors"***

-The paper is currently in preparation.
+The paper is currently under review.

 ## Contents
 The repository contains several folders: